openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

    declaration

 .. _class-access:

--  A name declared within a class (*class level scope*) is accessible in that class and sometimes, depending on the access modifier, outside the class or by methods of derived classes.
+-  A name declared inside a class (*class level scope*) is accessible in that class and sometimes, depending on the access modifier, outside the class or by methods of derived classes.
+Access to such names inside the class is qualified with *this* for the names of instance entities and by the name of the class for the static ones.
+Outside access is qualified by the expression which value stores a reference to the class instance for the names of instance entities and by the name of the class for the static ones.

 .. index::
    class level scope